anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/convert-email-to-pdf.rst

 .. image:: ../../../_static/img/flow/how-tos/generated-pdf-from-email.png
    :alt: Select fields

-You can use any other connector to store PDF document into your system.
+You can use any other connector to store PDF document into your system..

 .. hint:: You can use `Convert HTML to PDF <../../actions/document-processing.html#convert-html-to-pdf>`_ action in a different scenario.
 For example, you can `generate HTML document from a template and then convert it to PDF <create-pdf-from-html-template.html>`_.
 This is useful for automatic generation of invoices, contracts, etc.